temporalio/temporal-learning/src/pages/replay2023.md

 # Replay 2023 Slides

-Thanks for attending the Temporal workshops at Replay 2023
+Thanks for attending the Temporal workshops at Replay 2023.
+You'll find the slides and code repositories for the workshops here:

 ## Temporal 101